Optimal Multithreaded Batch-Parallel 2-3 Trees: Basic Parallel Batch Operations

 \subsection{Parallel Partitioning}

-Exactly the same technique allows us to do parallel multi-way partitioning of a sorted batch $T$ of items around a sorted batch $P$ of pivot items, in 3 similar phases: \begin{enumerate} \item \textbf{\uline{Preprocessing phase}}\textbf{:} Insert $\infty$ into $P$ (treating $\infty$ as more than every item).
-Then place a flag $v\a{frozen}:=false$ and a barrier $v\a{fed}$ at each node $v$ of $P$. \item \textbf{\uline{Push-down phase}}\textbf{:} Use the pipelined splitting scheme (\ref{sub:pipelined-splitting}) to push $T$ down $P$, where a subtree $B$ of $T$ is pushed down whole from a node $v$ of $P$ to $v\a{left}$ iff $B\a{last}\le v\a{left}\a{last}$ and to $v\a{right}$ iff $B\a{first}>v\a{left}\a{last}$.
-Then clearly each item $x$ in $T$ will be pushed down to the leftmost leaf $v$ of $P$ such that $x\le v\a{last}$.
-Along the way, if $v\a{pushdown}$ finds that both $v\a{queue}[1]$ and $v\a{queue}[2]$ are empty and that $v\a{fed}$ has been notified, then it waits for the splitting process at $v$ to finish (if any, via a barrier created just before the splitting process is started), and then freezes $v$ if $v\a{frozen}$ is $false$.
-Freezing $v$ comprises setting $v\a{frozen}:=true$ and for each child $w$ of $v$ notifying $w\a{fed}$ before reactivating $w\a{pushdown}$.
-This ensures that $w\a{fed}$ is notified for every leaf node $w$ of $P$ once all items in $T$ have been pushed down to a leaf of $P$, and no earlier. \item \textbf{\uline{Collating phase}}\textbf{:} After starting the push-down phase, recursively for each leaf $v$ of $P$, wait at $v\a{fed}$ before joining the subtrees in each $v\a{queue}[i]$ in reverse order (which is from short to tall), and then tagging $v$ with the join of the results. \end{enumerate} As before, we shall give the technical details of the whole parallel partitioning algorithm here. \begin{defn}[Parallel Partitioning] Parallel partitioning a sorted batch $T$ of items around a sorted batch $P$ of pivot items is done via the following procedure: \begin{block} \item Insert $\infty$ into $P$ (as the rightmost leaf). \item Then \textbf{push $T$ down $P$} by essentially the same pipelined splitting scheme as in \nameref{sub:par-filter} (\ref{sub:par-filter}):
+Exactly the same technique allows us to do parallel multi-way partitioning of a sorted batch $T$ of items around a sorted batch $P$ of pivot items, in 3 similar phases: \begin{enumerate} \item \textbf{\uline{Preprocessing phase}}\textbf{:} Insert $\infty$ into $P$ (treating $\infty$ as more than every item). \item \textbf{\uline{Push-down phase}}\textbf{:} Use the pipelined splitting scheme (\ref{sub:pipelined-splitting}) to push $T$ down $P$, where a subtree $B$ of $T$ is pushed down whole from a node $v$ of $P$ to $v\a{left}$ iff $B\a{last}\le v\a{left}\a{last}$ and to $v\a{right}$ iff $B\a{first}>v\a{left}\a{last}$.
+Then clearly each item $x$ in $T$ will be pushed down (in some subtree of $T$) to the leftmost leaf $v$ of $P$ such that $x\le v\a{last}$.
+We also \textbf{close} $v$ when no more subtrees will be fed to $v$.
+Once $v$ is closed and both $v\a{queue}[1]$ and $v\a{queue}[2]$ are empty, we wait for the splitting process at $v$ to finish before closing both $v\a{left}$ and $v\a{right}$. \item \textbf{\uline{Collating phase}}\textbf{:} After starting the push-down phase, for each leaf $v$ of $P$, wait for $v$ to be closed before joining the subtrees in each $v\a{queue}[i]$ and then tagging $v$ with the join of the results. \end{enumerate} As before, we shall give the technical details of the whole parallel partitioning algorithm here. \begin{defn}[Parallel Partitioning] Parallel partitioning a sorted batch $T$ of items around a sorted batch $P$ of pivot items is done via the following procedure: \begin{block} \item Insert $\infty$ into $P$ (as the rightmost leaf). \item Then \textbf{push $T$ down $P$} by essentially the same pipelined splitting scheme as in \nameref{sub:par-filter} (\ref{sub:par-filter}):